kkemple/scienceandmathematics.com/src/content/posts/the-thermodynamic-computational-speed-limit.md

 Systems closer to their Schwarzschild radius require more energy for pattern maintenance.
 Black holes, with $R = R_S$, dedicate all their mass-energy to maintaining their horizon structure.

-Remarkably, the information processing rate scales identically,
+Remarkably, the information processing rate scales identically for gravitational systems,

 $$
 \dot{I}_{max} = \frac{4\pi GMc^3}{\hbar \ln 2} \frac{R_S}{R}.
 $$

 Pattern maintenance energy and information processing rate are proportional.
-Systems process information at rates determined by their gravitational compression—how close they sit to black hole density.
+Gravitationally bound systems process information at rates determined by their compression—how close they sit to black hole density.

 ## The Emergent Speed of Light